Richard Frankel (producer): Biography

 In 2000, Frankel and his partners were selected by Mel Brooks to serve on the team of producers for The Producers.
 The musical would go on to break the all-time Tony Awards records by earning twelve awards in 2001, winning the Tony Award in all categories for which it was eligible.
 Frankel's partnership followed this success with another hit when they opened Hairspray in 2003.
 Other Broadway productions included the John Doyle-directed revivals of Sweeney Todd and Company, the Patti LuPone-led revival of Gypsy, and the Catherine Zeta-Jones-led revival of A Little Night Music.

 During this time period, Frankel and his team also produced in London, including transfers of their Broadway mountings and new productions, and across Asia as part of a partnership with Broadway Asia, owned by Routh.
 They also operated the Arts Theatre in London from 2000 to 2005.

 In 2008, Frankel formed Frankel Green Theatrical Management with his long-term general managing partner Laura Green in order to expand general management services.
 Apart from shows produced by Frankel and his partners, the company managed the Broadway productions Rock of Ages, Finian's Rainbow, and Forever Tango.
 Green left the company in 2013 to become the Production Manager of Paper Mill Playhouse.

 In 2012, Frankel and his partners Viertel, Baruch, and Routh announced plans to build and produce a new cabaret space 54 Below.
 The space opened on June 2, 2012, with a two-week engagement by Patti LuPone.
-It has gone on to play over one thousand shows by over two hundred artists, as well as earning many cabaret awards.
+It has gone on to play over one thousand shows by over two hundred artists.
+In addition to earning many cabaret awards, 54 Below was awarded a 2022 Tony Award Honor for Excellence in the Theatre for its mission to preserve the music of Broadway and expand the art of the cabaret.

-Frankel is married to playwright Kathleen Clark, with whom he has two children, Clark and Elisabeth, in addition to his son, Joshua, from his first marriage.